Photo Credit: @banksynyc, Instagram

 Tell that to the NYPD.

-So maybe this phenomenon isn’t truly hater worthy.
-Let’s see what happens when Banksy comes to L.A. in December.
+So maybe this phenomenon isn’t truly hater worthy, but I admittedly shudder at the thought of what would happen if Banksy took up residency in Los Angeles.
 In the meantime let’s just marvel at this Instagrammer’s ability to capture that seminal moment when clichés collide…(a train wreck of the best kind)

 The Sphinx and the Cronut…